developer-aditya/camp_finder/README.md

 # CampFinder Complete Project

 Create the backend for a bootcamp directory website.
 The frontend/UI is Created Using React with Redux for state management.
 All of the functionality below needs to be fully implmented in this project.
+Geocoder Api helps translate entered Address of bootcamp into coordinates that are stored in DB as Geospatial points that can be used to find bootcamp within the entered radius of a coordinate.

 ## Project is deployed on: